-Dr. Garland previously served as executive vice chancellor, a position to which he was appointed in October 2006.
-In that role, he served as PASSHE's chief operating officer, overseeing the major functional areas in the Office of the Chancellor; serving as liaison to university presidents and the System's Board of Governors; leading major System-wide projects, programs and initiatives; and coordinating the work of vice chancellors and other executive staff.
+Dr. Peter H. Garland serves as executive vice chancellor, a position to which he was appointed in October 2006.
+In that role, he serves as PASSHE's chief operating officer, overseeing the major functional areas in the Office of the Chancellor; serving as liaison to university presidents and the System's Board of Governors; leading major System-wide projects, programs and initiatives; and coordinating the work of vice chancellors and other executive staff.
 Dr. Garland served as PASSHE’s acting Chancellor from March 1 to September 30, 2013.

 Dr. Garland joined PASSHE as executive associate to the Chancellor in January 2002, serving as a senior adviser and assisting the Chancellor in a liaison role with vice chancellors, university presidents, the Board of Governors and other senior staff.
 He was named vice chancellor for academic and student affairs in December 2003.
 He led the development of PASSHE’s new strategic plan, which was adopted by the Board of Governors in July 2004, and assisted in the implementation of PASSHE System Accountability Program.

 Prior to joining PASSHE, Dr. Garland served as executive director of the State Board of Education since 1993.
 There, he was responsible for identifying key issues of concern to the Board, then conducting research and analysis on those issues and developing policy recommendations.
 In doing so, he worked closely with both the Governor’s Office and the Legislature, as well as with educational and business organizations and the public.
 He was involved in the development of new academic standards for elementary and secondary schools in Pennsylvania and in the creation of new requirements for teacher preparation and certification.